Gary Kurtz: Star Wars

 Kurtz continued his collaboration with Lucas on Star Wars (later subtitled Episode IV – A New Hope), released in 1977.

 When principal photography began on Star Wars on March 22, 1976, in the Tunisian desert for the scenes on the planet Tatooine, the project faced several problems.
-Lucas fell behind schedule in the first week of shooting due to a rare Tunisian rainstorm, malfunctioning props, and electronic breakdowns.
+Lucas fell behind schedule in the first week of shooting due to a rare Tunisian rainstorm, malfunctioning props and electronic breakdowns.
 He also clashed with cinematographer Gilbert Taylor, whom Kurtz called "old-school" and "crotchety".

 Produced with a budget of $11 million and released on May 25, 1977, the film earned $460 million in the United States and $314 million overseas, surpassing Jaws as the nominal highest-grossing film and remaining that way until being surpassed by E.T. the Extra-Terrestrial in 1982.
-When adjusted for inflation, it is the second highest-grossing film in the US and Canada and is the third highest-grossing in the world as of 2012.
+When adjusted for inflation, it is the second-highest-grossing film in the U.S. and Canada and is the third-highest-grossing in the world as of 2012.

 Among the many awards the film received were ten Academy Award nominations, winning six; the nominations including Kurtz himself for Best Picture, and Alec Guinness for Best Supporting Actor.
 The film is often ranked among the best films of all time.

 In 1989, it was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, and aesthetically significant."